"The game is on, and you have gone Gone to a world on its display And the game is fun, but when it has won All you ever hear is what it says"

 The game follows you.
 Every time you stop playing, you feel like you still have some pending business.
 You're seeing passwords in your Alpha-Bits.
 You try to power-slide on the drive to class.
 Clouds are looking suspiciously like troop formations to you.
 You may even begin to dream about tetris blocks and playing cards.
 The game is the only thing you can think about, even, and especially when you should be concentrating on other things.

-This is not about games that keep you playing until three in the morning, although most examples of this will be a result of that.
-That trope is Just One More Level.
+about games that keep you playing until three in the morning, although most examples of this will be a result of that.
+That trope is Just One More Level

 open/close all folders

 Thanks to Valve Software's addictive games, the entirety of the games by them are consolidated HERE